scrapehero-code/homes-com-scraper/playwright_python/README.md

 >:memo: ***More resources on scraping and other related topics can be found [here](https://www.scrapehero.com/articles/).***

-The results will be stored into a HomesData.json.json in your project directory.
-Using the search_term as Texas homes in Homes.com, we get the sample data shown below.
+The results will be stored into a HomesData.json in your project directory.
+Using the **search_term as Texas homes in Homes.com**, we get the sample data shown below.

 ```json